wachirahmuturi/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles -> list even hidden files in long format 5-listfilesdigitonly -> list files in current dir 6-firstdirectory -> creates a directory within tmp/ folder
+4-listmorefiles -> list even hidden files in long format 5-listfilesdigitonly -> list files in current dir 6-firstdirectory -> creates a directory within tmp/ folder 7-movethatfile -> moves a file Betty into a directory created by script 6-firstdirectory